Nidhi-Shetty-create/cxr-report-generation/README.md

-# 🧠 Chest X-Ray Report Generation
+#  Chest X-ray Report Generation using Image Captioning and RAG

 A vision-language deep learning project for automatic radiology report generation from chest X-ray images using transformer-based architectures.